With conditions, Schaeuble paves way for German vote on Greece

 Schaeuble's spokesman Martin Jaeger said on Monday that euro zone finance ministers would discuss the reforms in a telephone conference on Tuesday.
 Berlin expected it to be "coherent and plausible".

-Germany, the biggest contributor to Greece's two bailouts totaling 240 billion euros, insisted earlier that any extra spending by Athens had to be offset by savings or higher taxes.
+Germany, the biggest contributor to Greece's two bailouts totalling 240 billion euros, insisted earlier that any extra spending by Athens had to be offset by savings or higher taxes.

-A deputy German finance minister, Steffen Kampeter, said in an interview with Bavarian Radio BR on Tuesday he believed parliament would vote in favor of the loan extension provided the conditions were met.
+A deputy German finance minister, Steffen Kampeter, said in an interview with Bavarian Radio BR on Tuesday he believed parliament would vote in favour of the loan extension provided the conditions were met.

-"If the Greeks deliver and the troika (group of lenders) gives its blessing, it's quite possible that either all or certainly most of the parties represented in parliament would vote in favor."
+"If the Greeks deliver and the troika (group of lenders) gives its blessing, it's quite possible that either all or certainly most of the parties represented in parliament would vote in favour."

 (Reporting by Erik Kirschbaum; editing by John Stonestreet)